 Additionally, studies have found a correlation that supports a cause and effect between habitual coffee consumption and a lower risk of type 2 diabetes.
 So, if intermittent fasting is done with the goal of preventing diabetes, coffee supports that goal.

 Now that you know you can drink coffee while fasting and that it supports your fast, you may wonder about how typical coffee add-ins factor into your fast.

 What Can You Put in Your Coffee That Won’t Break Your Fast?

 Although black coffee is perfectly acceptable for an intermittent fast, you may want to know if you can still add any of your usual mix-ins to your cup.
 In general, many health experts claim a fast isn’t broken if you consume less than 50 calories within the timeframe of the fast.
 With this in mind, let’s go over intermittent fasting coffee additions that won’t break your fast.

 Fats (coconut oil, MCT oil, butter)

-Technically, you’re not fasting if you add any of these to your coffee because they all contain calories.
-However, fats themselves won’t influence your insulin or blood sugar levels, so they’re the most-recommended choice if you’re looking to boost your insulin sensitivity (for example, if you have prediabetes or type 2 diabetes).
+From strictly a calorie perspective, technically, you’re not fasting if you add any of these to your coffee because they all contain calories.
+However, fats themselves won’t influence your insulin or blood sugar levels, so they’re the most recommended choice if you’re looking to boost your insulin sensitivity (for example, if you have prediabetes or type 2 diabetes).

 When it comes to creamer, heavy cream is a better choice than low-fat dairy.
 Even though the latter contains fewer calories, it contains nearly double the amount of protein and carbohydrates found in heavy cream.
 These particular nutrients lessen autophagy, so the fewer you consume the better.
-While a splash of heavy cream may slightly hinder autophagy, it won’t stop it altogether, and some is better than none.
-This brings us to an important concluding point:
+While a splash of heavy cream may slightly hinder autophagy, it won’t stop it altogether, and some autophagy is better than none.